-CIS 150 COMPUTER LOGIC & PROGRAMMING: 3 credits
+CIS 150 - COMPUTER LOGIC & PROGRAMMING: 3 credits Prerequisite: Permission of instructor

 This course includes logic, design and problem-solving techniques used by programmers and analysts in addressing and solving common programming and computing problems.
 The most commonly used techniques of flowcharts, structure charts, and pseudocode will be covered and students will be expected to apply the techniques to designated situations and problems.